mayakraft/Panorama/readme.md

 # about equirectangular

-Equirectangular images mapped to the inside of a celestial sphere come out looking like the original scene, and the math relatively simple [http://en.wikipedia.org/wiki/Equirectangular_projection](http://en.wikipedia.org/wiki/Equirectangular_projection)
+equirectangular images mapped to the inside of a celestial sphere come out looking like the original scene, and the math is relatively simple [http://en.wikipedia.org/wiki/Equirectangular_projection](http://en.wikipedia.org/wiki/Equirectangular_projection)

 # license